FraPochetti/visual-llms/README.md

 - Use when: You want multimodal capabilities or need to edit images
 - Speed: Moderate generation

+**Veo 3.1 (Video Generation):**
+- Best for: Cinematic videos with realistic motion and audio
+- Strengths: Natural physics, smooth camera movements, native audio synthesis
+- Resolution: 720p/1080p at 24fps, 8-second videos
+- Use when: You need short-form video content with professional quality
+- Speed: 11 seconds to 6 minutes (varies by complexity)
+- Features: Text-to-video, image-anchored, and frame-to-frame modes

 ### Writing Good Prompts

 **For Image Generation (Imagen 4 Ultra or Nano Banana):**